Teddy95/EasyRouter/README.md

 Move .htaccess from src into the root directory of your website.
 After that you have to move the route.php from src into one directory of your website.

-Now you have to start routing in your website:
+Now you have to start routing on your website:

 ```php
 <?php